The Cemetario, oddly, is a stop on most tourist city tours.

-This city graveyard is not far from the Granada Historical District and holds sentiments and sediments of many Granada founders and significant citizens in its history.
+This city graveyard is not far from the Granada Historical District and holds sentiments and sediments of many of Granada’s founders and significant citizens.

 It is quiet this morning ,but, there is upkeep to be done- cutting grass, spraying for weeds, touching up names on headstones, getting fountains ready to open, moving dirt, tending to gravestones and markers, landscaping.